nazmul-nhb/nhb-toolbox-docs/docs/classes/Chronos.md

 import { Chronos } from 'nhb-toolbox/chronos';
 ```

-## Public Properties
+## Public & Protected Properties

-These properties provide non-destructive, read-only access to the copies of internal states of a `Chronos` instance for debugging, inspection, or meta-awareness.
+These properties provide non-destructive, read-only (only the core ones) access to the copies of internal states of a `Chronos` instance for debugging, inspection, or meta-awareness.

 :::info
 However, in JavaScript, these properties _can technically be mutated_ (Compile-time `Error` occurs in TypScript if these properties are tried to be mutated), but such mutations (changes) **do not** affect the `Chronos` instance itself.
 The class internally manages equivalent strict **readonly/private state**.
 These public properties exist _purely for developer convenience and sugar_.